 Staying in modern Dubai districts, it will be hard to hear that call to prayer at five in the morning.
 But, do spend just an hour or two in Deira or Bur Dubai, and it will be impossible to miss it.
 It so happened that I got lost there, between the two Deira souks!

-Going around Spice and Gold Souk during summer months is a bit of a venture, since they are both outside and those long and narrow passages between market stalls are just lightly covered.
-But arm yourself with bottles of water, sun glasses, wet wipes and a hat, and go out there, because you’ll be sorry if you miss the experience.
+Going around Spice and Gold Souk during the summer months is a bit of a venture since they are both outside and those long and narrow passages between market stalls are just lightly covered.
+But arm yourself with bottles of water, sunglasses, wet wipes, and a hat, and go out there, because you’ll be sorry if you miss the experience.
 The sightseeing bus stops next to the Spice Souk and I was explained that it is almost connected to the Gold Souk.
 So, I have expected a nice walk for an hour or so.

 You turn again.
 This street looks like a dead end.
-Not many people pushing small carts or tiny truck hardly squeezing down to the store door to unload its bags.
+Not many people pushing small carts or tiny trucks hardly squeezing down to the store door to unload their bags.
 You are not the only one being surprised by the scene.

 People you come across are also surprised – for seeing a tourist in this area.
 While they all work diligently, it’s somewhat embarrassing to take out those wet wipes and bottles of water all the time, taking pictures all around.

 And above, in small building windows, clothes, mail shirts drying in the sun… You have obviously stepped into an Asian population area (75 percent of those 80 percent of foreigners in total, are from Asia).
 Anyway, I took one more picture thinking that no one will believe me that this is a shot from the actual Dubai!